exeter-data-analytics/intRos/README.md

-# intRos
+# Exeter Data Analytics hub: intRos series

 ## Outline

-**intRos** is a repository written by researchers at the University of Exeter that provides walkthroughs to common things we find useful and key to doing our research in R.
+The **intRos** series is designed to be a place to provide brief introductions and walkthroughs for activities that are common when programming for research purposes.
+For example, using **ggplot2** and making publication-ready plots.
+Or making reproducible tables in R using **flextable**.
+These intRos are aimed to be brief and designed to get you started using these tools.
+Throughout we highlight where we find information and our favourite resources for when we get stuck!

+We hope that this series will be added to through time by other members of the University.

 ## Links for using quarto